guigrpa/storyboard/README.md

 Some highlighted features:

-* Modify the server's filter configuration, without restarting it.
+* Modify the server's filter configuration without restarting it.
 * Show a story chronologically (*flat*) or hierarchically (*tree*): hover on the story title for the button to appear.
 * Collapse/expand stories: click on the caret.
+Even when stories are collapsed, detect that they contain an error or warning thanks to a special icon.
-* Open attachments, including exceptions: click on the folder icon.
+* Open attachments and exceptions: click on the folder icon.
-* 3 timestamp formats: UTC, local or relative to now: click on any timestamp.
+* Choose among 3 timestamp formats: UTC, local or relative to now: click on any timestamp.
 * Use quick find (case-insensitive) to highlight what you're looking for.
 * See how identical, consecutive messages get squashed into a convenient summary line.
 * Configure when and how Storyboard *forgets* old logs and stories.